Replicable-MARL/MARLlib/docs/source/algorithm/facmac.rst

 .. admonition:: Some Interesting Facts

     - Recent works prove that stochastic policy gradient methods are more stable and good-performance in tackling MARL.
 E.g., :ref:`MAA2C`.
 If you need better performance, try stochastic policy gradient methods.
     - Applicable scenarios of FACMAC are quite restrained.
-E.g., cooperative task only, continues task only(with out adding tricks)
+E.g., cooperative task only, continues task only(with out adding tricks).
     - Benchmarks on continues control is relatively rare in MARL.
 If you try to prove that your methods is good on multi-agent continues control problem, consider these benchmarks:
         - :ref:`MPE` (discrete+continues)
         - :ref:`MaMujoco` (continues only)